 Why virtual training?

 Look to the success and reputation of “academy” companies like General Electric and Proctor and Gamble3, and it’s easy to see the correlation between employee development and company success.
 Small and medium businesses (SMBs) can reap the same rewards at their own scale.
-For SMBs, virtual trainings are the more effective option, and here’s why:
+For SMBs, remote training sessions are the more effective option, and here’s why:

 1. Virtual training is cheaper—both for employers and employees

 Employers save money on logistics, accommodation, venues, and snacks, the presenter saves precious time, and everyone saves on their commute.
-This removes the pressure on organizers to cram too much information into a few days or hours.
-The resources could instead be diverted to improving the program as the business scales up.
+This reduces the pressure on organizers to cram too much information into a few days or hours.
+The resources could instead be diverted to improving the remote training program as the business scales up.

 2. Virtual training supports the way individuals learn

 A learning dump as described above isn’t exactly conducive to long-term retention.
 (Instead, for today’s attention spans, consistent, bite-sized lessons might be better.)
-Virtual training allows you to teach the way people learn.
+Remote training allows you to teach the way people learn.

 Tip: According to the theory of “The Forgetting Curve,” about 75% of new information is forgotten within a week if it isn’t applied.